 Management of PAS disorders may differ depending on your specialist center and the degree of invasiveness of the placenta.
 Some centers perform a caesarean-hysterectomy, where the uterus (womb) is removed during a cesarean delivery of the baby.
-Other centers use conservative management, which means leaving the placenta in the uterus after delivery, so it can shrink and be absorbed naturally.
-This may be an option if bleeding is under control and the placenta is not deeply attached.
-It can preserve the uterus, but requires close monitoring for complications like infection or delayed bleeding.
-Your care team will work closely with you to ensure the safest plan for delivery in your individual case.
+Other centers use conservative management, where the placenta is left in the uterus until its complete reabsorption.
+The best management is the one you decide with your expert center.
 Generally, the management of PAS consists of a planned caesarean delivery under general anesthesia.